mary-lev/kamen/model.md

     - `date`: The year of publication.
     - `availability`: Availability status of the digital edition.
 Text specifying the license and usage permissions.
     - `ref`: Link to the license (Creative Commons Attribution 4.0 International License in this example).

-Each element may have additional attributes to further specify the information.

 ## 5.2 Source Description Section